Thomson staffer Ali Riley had the chance to experience one of the most challenging routes up Kilimanjaro: Umbwe. This is the story of her experience.

 What were the best parts about Umbwe?

-I loved that I got to spend so much time in the rainforest.
-I remember seeing the IMAX movie [To the Roof of Africa], and the idea that you could hike from the rainforest all the way to glaciers just seemed amazing to me.
-On Umbwe, you really get to experience the rainforest at the start of your trek, which was a very cool element for me.
+I loved spending so much time in the rainforest.
+I remember watching the IMAX movie To the Roof of Africa and being amazed by the idea that you could hike from dense rainforest all the way to glaciers.
+On the Umbwe Route, you start your trek in incredibly lush, thick rainforest—which was a really cool and memorable part of the experience for me.

 What was your favorite memory of the mountain?